medjedovicm/sasapps.io/README.md

 2.  **Start the site in `develop` mode.**

-    Next, move into your new site’s directory and start it up:
+    Next, move into your new site's directory and start it up:

     ```shell
     cd my-blazing-fast-site/